 And you know what, Kajabi does a reasonably great job at the majority of those functions, and they’re always progressing and adding more features.

 But what almost always amazes me is the live customer support.
 They offer 24/7 live chat, and the longest I’ve ever had to wait (and I have chatted at all times of night and day!)
 Is three or four minutes, once.
 Every other occasion (and there have been a number!)
 I’m almost immediately connected to someone.
 And these people are wonderful.
-They will get you the answer, assist you troubleshoot your issue, and also tinker around with some codings or options on the page to make it work if you are trying something a little more custom and can not quite get it to work correctly.
+They will get you the answer, assist you to troubleshoot your issue, and also tinker around with some codings or options on the page to make it work if you are trying something a little more custom and can not quite get it to work correctly.
 Seriously.
 The support staff is the best!

 The price, this software is definitely on the expensive side and greater than their competitors.